jessicaveng/jessicaveng/README.md

 ### Hi there, My name is Jess 👋

 I am a full stack developer with a passion for front-end and experience design.
 A graduate of Enspiral Dev Academy was a part of the HiHi2020 cohort.
 Curious and eager to learn by nature.
-I am also a self-taught designer, have an exceptional design principles knowledge, and speedy when it comes to picking up new tools.
-Looking for work in front-end web dev/design-focused.
-I am open to doing contract, full-time, and remote positions.
+Also a self-taught designer, have strong design principles knowledge, and speedy when it comes to picking up new tools.
 ✨

 - EDA Final Project: Leaf-it-to-me: http://leaf-it-to-me.herokuapp.com/